Simultaneously Exposing and Jamming Covert Communications via Disco Reconfigurable Intelligent Surfaces: Asymptotic Analysis of Covert Communication Performance

 \end{proposition}

 \begin{IEEEproof} See Appendix~\ref{AppendixA1} \end{IEEEproof}

+According to the Bayes detection criterion, the LRT used in Proposition~\ref{Proposition11} can equivalently minimize the overall detection error probability.
+Assuming equal priors, the probabilities of ${{\mathcal{H}}_0}$ and ${{\mathcal{H}}_1}$ are the same.
+In this work, we will define the overall detection error rate as half the sum of the FAR and MDR.
 According to Proposition~\ref{Proposition11}, the introduction of the DRIS directly affects the detection thresholds $\varepsilon(m)$ for the detection rule in~\eqref{decisionrule1}.
+In the presence of a DRIS, $\varepsilon(m)$ varies with $m$.
 Without a DRIS, the detection thresholds in~\eqref{OptimalLRT} reduce to the following fixed value:

+It follows from~\eqref{ywPDFGua} that the PDF of the total power of ${\boldsymbol{y}}_{\rm w}$ (i.e., $\left\|{\boldsymbol{y}}_{\rm w}\right\|^2$) is a weighted sum of exponentials with distinct rates (i.e., a hypoexponential).
+Consequently, the LRT yields a transcendental equation that, in general, admits no closed-form solution.
+Hence, a closed-form optimal detection threshold for the test statistic $\left\|{\boldsymbol{y}}_{\rm w}\right\|^2$ is generally unavailable.
+Therefore, in the presence of a DRIS, it is difficult for Willie to directly perform detection based on $\left\|{\boldsymbol{y}}_{\rm w}\right\|^2$.